bsvalues/TerraFusionPro/COMPLETE_DEPLOYMENT_PACKAGE.md

 ## The Revolution Continues - Execute with Excellence

-**Ready to dominate the $3.2B appraisal market?
+**Ready to lead the $3.2B appraisal market?
 The tools are ready.
 The strategy is proven.
 The future is NOW!**